jamie-moffatt/jamie-moffatt.github.io/index.md

 ### Virtual Reality
 In Virtual Reality, we can experience a virtual body that is radically different from our own from a first-person immersive viewpoint.
 I am interested in how a sense of embodiment over a virtual bodies can arise, and which aspects may help or hinder those feelings.
 I discuss these topics in detail at [embody.blog](https://embody.blog/).

-## Previous Roles
-After my PhD studies, I spent two years at the [Lab of Action & Body](http://manostsakiris.com/index.php/research/lab/) as a postdoctoral researcher studying how interoception, the sense of our internal bodily sensations such as the heartbeat influence the perception of ourselves and of others.

-I completed my PhD in Psychology at the University of Sussex in 2022, at the School of Psychology, University of Sussex.
-My PhD mainly explored how we can study dissociation in the lab, using techniques like augmented reality.

-Before my PhD research I worked for two years as a research assistant for the [Hearing the Voice](https://hearingthevoice.org/) project at Durham University.
-In this role I helped to conduct psychological research investigating the cognitive and neural mechanisms underlying voice-hearing experiences.
-I also studied Psychology and Psychological Research at the University of Birmingham, where I graduated with a Master in Science in July 2016.

 <div class="row publications" onclick="window.location='/publications'">
 <div class="column left">